Roller Derby Officials Certification FAQ

 How do JRDA games fit into the Certification Games Requirements?

 Any sanctioned JRDA game played at Level 3 can be counted as a “sanctioned” game for the purpose of Certification.
 Any other JRDA game played at Level 3 (including “regulation” games) should be counted as an “other” game.
 JRDA games played at Level 1 or Level 2 do not count towards Certification because you are officiating a fundamentally different sport.
 Stay tuned for updates to this as the WFTDA and JRDA organizations seek to collaborate more in the future.

-Certification no longer accepts “Legacy” evaluations.
+Certification no longer accepts “Legacy” evaluations (the old kind, which was a PDF that you could print to write on, or fill out on a computer).
 Certified officials should be evaluated using the modern evaluation system.
 All evaluations for games occurring within 2 years of a person’s application for Certification will be still read during the application process, regardless of whether official is currently Certified, or ever was, regardless of what level they are applying for, and regardless of whether the evaluation is modern or Legacy.